bernie-skipole/indi/README.md

 The package indiredis.indiwsgi provides the function make_wsgi_app which returns a Python WSGI application.

 WSGI is a specification that describes how a web server communicates with web applications.
 The function make_wsgi_app creates such an application, and produces html and javascript code which can then be served by any WSGI compatable web server.
-When indiredis is executed, the _main_.py module is run, which imports and uses the waitress web server to serve the application.
-It is possible to use a different WSGI-compatable web server to run the application in your own script if desired.
+When indiredis is executed with the python3 -m option, the waitress web server is imported to serve the application.
+It is possible to use a different WSGI-compatable web server in your own script if desired.

 Further functions are provided to transfer INDI xml data via an mqtt server to redis, where again indiwsgi could be used to create a web service, or your own application could interface to redis.